jkt2407/frontend-nanodegree-mobile-portfolio/README.md

 ### Projects

-#### Critical Rendering Path for index.html
+#### 1. Critical Rendering Path for index.html
 Optimizations:
 - Removed the Google font "Open Sans" and used Arial instead
-- Put the parts of style.css that are used by index.html in line in <head> and load the whole file style.css later, asynchronously
+- Put some styles from css/style.css (the styles that are used by index.html) in line in <head> and loaded the whole file css/style.css later, asynchronously
 - Removed Google Analytics JavaScript
-- Added a media query to link for print.css so the link won't block rendering for screen
+- Added a media query to <link href="css/print.css"> so the link won't block rendering for screen

 To see these changes, search for "optimization:" in index.html.